aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 # Document Processing Pipeline (UPDATE IN PROGRESS)

-This is a simple pipeline that will intake Word docx files and translate them before correcting any spelling, grammar and tone mistakes.A corrected version of the document will be added to an output S3 bucket.
+This is a simple pipeline that will intake Word docx files and translate them before correcting any spelling, grammar and tone mistakes.
+A corrected version of the document will be added to an output S3 bucket.
 Messages will be sent so users can be updated when the document standardization process succeeds or fails.

 **Use case**: the customer wanted a solution where multiple ESL speakers could write documents in English using everyday language.
 The customer wanted to improve the grammar and tone of the original documents, while also translating the documents to Spanish and French.